 How many points your questions are worth is dependent on the difficulty of your exam and is not disclosed to the candidate.
 The IIA determines the difficulty of questions and your overall exam by inserting non-graded pretest questions into every exam.

-As mentioned previously, from 2016-2020 the CIA exam pass rate averaged 41.6%, meaning more candidates failed the exam than passed.
+The pass rates hover between 40-50% meaning on average, more candidates fail the exam than pass.
 Since a career as a CIA requires a sophisticated and technical skill set, this exam is intentionally difficult.

 Don’t let that discourage you!
 If you do fail any portion of the test, not all hope is lost.
 The IIA allows you to take the exam up to eight times during your program eligibility window.